Synthetify/synthetify-protocol/docs/docs/glossary.md

 ### Deposit

-Deposit allows user to be a part of a collateral by locking their SNY tokens.
+Deposit allows the user to be a part of a collateral by locking their SNY tokens.

 ### Mint

-Synthetic assets can be created by Stakers of the system and then exchanged on Synthetify exchange.
-Exchange of two different synthetic tokens is direct, even for pairs that do not exist on centralized exchanges e.g. xFTT -> xSRM instead of FTT -> USD -> SRM which results in much lower exchange fees and slippage.
+Synthetic assets can be created by Stakers of the platform and then exchanged on Synthetify exchange.
+Exchange of two different synthetic assets is direct, even for pairs that do not exist on centralized exchanges e.g. xFTT -> xSRM instead of FTT -> USD -> SRM which results in much lower exchange fees and slippage.

 ### Mint limit

-To ensure safety of the system each asset has a predefined but adjustable limit of the amount of tokens that can be created.
+To ensure safety of the platform each asset has a predefined but adjustable limit of the amount of tokens that can be created.

 ### Withdraw